 Clocking up at about one hour and twenty minutes, the second game is about twice as long as the first, but still an abysmal amount of time for even an early sixth generation game to last.
 RPGs had already long entered the mainstream by this time, and 3D adventure games could be made to last significantly longer than they ever had done before, and a game like this would pale in comparison, and nine times out of ten, still does.

 Storyline – 0/10

 Following on from the first game, Parappa goes to a burger shop with his friend to find that food everywhere is mysteriously transforming into noodles.
 He investigates further along with a group of allies to find that the son of a famous burger shop owner is behind it and plots to have noodles take over the world.
 I’ve spoilt the ending for anyone reading, but I doubt anyone in the right mind would care.

 Originality – 4/10

-When I reviewed the first game last year, just after E3 conference, I said that I would most rather not have seen the rhythm gaming genre perpetuated at all; even if PaRappa was effectively the game that started it all.
+When I reviewed the first game last year, just after the E3 conference, I said that I would almost rather not have seen the rhythm gaming genre perpetuated at all; even if PaRappa was effectively the game that started it all.
 But given the fact that no significantly exciting new features have been added in the sequel, I’d say it has even less basis in originality than the first.

-Overall, PaRappa the Rapper 2 is worse than the first game by some distance, and is in my opinion, one of the worst games ever developed for the PlayStation 2.
-With talk of a third game possibly coming to PlayStation 4 following PaRappa’s appearance in PlayStation All-Stars Battle Royale, I can only hope it is released as a 3D platformer or something, and not another lacklustre rhythm game.
+Overall, PaRappa the Rapper 2 is worse than the first game by some distance and is in my opinion, one of the worst games ever developed for the PlayStation 2.
+With talk of a third game possibly coming to PlayStation 4 following PaRappa’s appearance in PlayStation All-Stars Battle Royale, I can only hope it is released as a 3D platformer or something, and not another lackluster rhythm game.